mehwaffle10/Waffle_Balance/README.md

 - Max horizontal speed decreased with strong decay for speeds above threshold while in the air
 - Can now be burned
 - Will lay eggs if there are less than 3 other chickens and eggs within 10 blocks
+	- - Ignores chickens and eggs that are attached or in inventory
 - Only have 0.1 health
 - Converted to your team when picked up (no friendly fire)
 - Added team colors to sprite